Technocracy movement: United States and Canada

-Howard Scott has been called the "founder of the technocracy movement" and he started the Technical Alliance in New York near the end of 1919.
-Members of the Alliance were mostly scientists and engineers.
-The Technical Alliance started an Energy Survey of North America, which aimed to provide a scientific background from which ideas about a new social structure could be developed.
-However the group broke up in 1921 before the survey was completed.
+Howard Scott has been called the "founder of the technocracy movement".
+Near the end of 1919, he started the Technical Alliance in New York.
+Members of the alliance were mostly scientists and engineers.
+The Technical Alliance started an "energy survey of North America," which aimed to provide a scientific background from which ideas about a new social structure could be developed.
+In 1921, the group broke up before the survey was completed.

 In 1932, Scott and others interested in the problems of technological growth and economic change began meeting in New York City.
 Their ideas gained national attention and the "Committee on Technocracy" was formed at Columbia University, by Howard Scott and Walter Rautenstrauch.
-However, the group was short-lived and in January 1933 splintered into two other groups, the "Continental Committee on Technocracy" (led by Harold Loeb) and "Technocracy Incorporated" (led by Scott).
+The group was short-lived and in January 1933 splintered into two other groups, the "Continental Committee on Technocracy" (led by Harold Loeb) and "Technocracy Incorporated" (led by Scott).

 Smaller groups included the Technical Alliance, The New Machine and the Utopian Society of America, though Bellamy had the most success due to his nationalistic stances, and Veblen's rhetoric, removing the current pricing system and his blueprint for a national directorate to reorganize all produced goods and supply, and ultimately to radically increase all industrial output.

 At the core of Scott's vision was "an energy theory of value".
-Since the basic measure common to the production of all goods and services was energy, he reasoned "that the sole scientific foundation for the monetary system was also energy", and that by using an energy metric instead of a monetary metric (energy certificates or 'energy accounting') a more efficient design of society could be made.
-Technocracy Inc. officials wore a uniform, consisting of a "well-tailored double-breasted suit, gray shirt, and blue necktie, with a monad insignia on the lapel", and its members saluted Scott in public.
+Since the basic measure common to the production of all goods and services was energy, he reasoned "that the sole scientific foundation for the monetary system was also energy", and that society could be designed more efficiently by using an energy metric instead of a monetary metric (energy certificates or 'energy accounting').
+Technocracy Inc. officials wore a uniform consisting of a "well-tailored double-breasted suit, gray shirt, and blue necktie, with a monad insignia on the lapel", and its members saluted Scott in public.

 Public interest in technocracy peaked in the early 1930s:

 Technocracy's heyday lasted only from June 16, 1932, when the New York Times became the first influential press organ to report its activities, until January 13, 1933, when Scott, attempting to silence his critics, delivered what some critics called a confusing, and uninspiring address on a well-publicized nationwide radio hookup.

-Following Scott's radio address (Hotel Pierre Address), the condemnation of both him and technocracy in general reached a peak.
-The press and businesspeople reacted with ridicule and almost unanimous hostility.
+Following Scott's radio address from the Hotel Pierre, the condemnation of both him and technocracy in general reached a peak.
+The press and business people reacted with ridicule and almost unanimous hostility.
 The American Engineering Council charged the technocrats with "unprofessional activity, questionable data, and drawing unwarranted conclusions".

 The technocrats made a believable case for a kind of technological utopia, but their asking price was too high.
 The idea of political democracy still represented a stronger ideal than technological elitism.
 In the end, critics believed that the socially desirable goals that technology made possible could be achieved without the sacrifice of existing institutions and values and without incurring the apocalypse that technocracy predicted.

 The faction-ridden Continental Committee on Technocracy collapsed in October 1936.
 However, Technocracy Incorporated continued.